jina-ai/jina/docs/fundamentals/executor/hub/push-executor.md

 ```
 ## Use environment variables

 Sometimes you might want to use private token in `requirements.txt` to install private dependencies.
-For security reasons, you don't want to expose this token to anyone.
+For security reasons, you don't want to expose this token to anyone else.
 The `--build-env` parameter could help with this situation.
 For example, now we have `requirements.txt` like below:

 ```txt
 # requirements.txt